 - Attend class, complete assignments and take exams at your convenience via a flexible, video-based e-learning platform that is available around the clock

-- View lectures whenever and wherever you are via streaming video, CD-ROM, or MP4 files
+- View lectures whenever and wherever you are via streaming and downloadable video

-- Utilize USF’s message boards, email and live chat features to communicate with your instructors and communicate with fellow classmates across the country and around the world
+- Utilize USF’s instant chat, live virtual classes and office hours, group study, messaging and discussion forums to communicate with your instructors and communicate with fellow classmates across the country and around the world

 Gain the comprehensive, end-to-end knowledge you need to begin or advance your supply chain management career with USF’s Certificate in Supply Chain Management, which consists of three eight-week courses.
 If you’re looking to implement further enhancements throughout the supply chain, USF’s advanced specialized certificate courses equip you with actionable strategies and valuable tools.
 These respected credentials demonstrate your expertise in Green Supply Chain Management, Lean Supply Chain Management or Corporate and Environmental Sustainability.
 In a matter of weeks, you’ll possess skills and qualifications to secure one of the industry’s most sought-after supply chain management careers!